Balboa High School (California): History

 Balboa High School is named for 16th-century Spanish explorer Vasco Núñez de Balboa.
 Founded in 1928, campus construction was completed in 1931.

 In the spring of 1952, students at Balboa invented a variation on a conga line dance which inspired bandleader and songwriter Ray Anthony to compose an accompanying hit song with the same name, "The Bunny Hop".

 In 1986, Balboa converted its metal shop into the first school-based health clinic in California: the Balboa Teen Health Center.
 The clinic provides basic medical and mental health services.
 The clinic has improved access and the health habits of a disadvantaged student population that might otherwise have no professional health assistance.

 In an effort to prevent the spread of AIDS, Balboa became the first school in California to distribute free condoms to students in May 1992.
 This program and the clinic's other family planning and sexually transmitted disease efforts have featured somewhat controversially in a number of research papers and debates.

 Balboa became embroiled in controversy over a hazing incident on February 22, 1994, in which three Junior Reserve Officers' Training Corps (JROTC) cadets were assaulted by other team members under orders from senior commanders and one cadet was rendered partially deaf from a punctured eardrum.
 The resulting litigation from this incident exposed a culture and history of JROTC hazing at Balboa and several other SFUSD schools extending back to the 1980s.

 This controversy has been cited by JROTC opponents in efforts to eliminate the program at all SFUSD schools, which lasted from 2007 to 2009.

 On August 30, 2018, a firearm was discharged in the little theatre room where a student was playing with it in his backpack.
 Four students were arrested; two were able to return to school.
-The incident is included on the List of school shootings in the United States.